WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value is on the top of the stack.
 3. Pop the value val from the stack.
-4. Assert: Due to validation, a value of value type instr is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
-5. Pop the value instr_1 from the stack.
+5. Pop the value val_1 from the stack.
-6. If instr_1 is REF.NULL, then:
+6. If val_1 is REF.NULL, then:
   a.
 Trap.
-7. If instr_1 is REF.STRUCT_ADDR, then:
+7. If val_1 is REF.STRUCT_ADDR, then:
   a.
-Let (REF.STRUCT_ADDR a) be instr_1.
+Let (REF.STRUCT_ADDR a) be val_1.
   b.
 Assert: Due to validation, $expanddt($type(z, x)) is STRUCT.
   c.
 Let (STRUCT structtype_0) be $expanddt($type(z, x)).
   d.
 Let (mut zt)* be structtype_0.